marijnh/Eloquent-JavaScript/21_skillsharing.md

 {{index "skill-sharing project"}}

-Let's start by writing the ((server))-side part of the program.
+Let's start by building the ((server))-side part of the program.
 The code in this section runs on ((Node.js)).

 ### Routing